apetros/sps-cut/content/authors/c.-pissaridis/_index.md

 - Research Assistants
 ---

-I am currently an undergraduate student at the Cyprus University of Technology.
-For my final-year project I'm working on assessing the impact of high EV penetration on the Cyprus electricity grid.
+I am currently a research assistant at the Cyprus University of Technology, working on a project for assessing the impact of high EV penetration on the Cyprus electricity grid.